subash-poudel/Algorithmic-Toolbox/README.md

 * Find the last digit of a fibonacci number at position n

 **Greatest Common Divisor**
-* Find the GCD of two numbers using [Euclidean Algorighm]: https://en.wikipedia.org/wiki/Euclidean_algorithm
+* Find the GCD of two numbers using [Euclidean Algorighm](https://en.wikipedia.org/wiki/Euclidean_algorithm)